grbot/varcall/README.md

 # Intro

 The Nextflow scripts in this repository were mostly used for a specific H3Africa project.
 The project contained datasets at different stages e.g Fastq, BAM/CRAM and gVCF so it made sense just to process the set at stages where necessary.
-Some parts of the code has now been adapted to run on containers and the aim is to have all running on containers at the end.
+Parts of the code have been adopted to run on containers and the aim is to have all running on containers at the end.

 ## To run